rstudio/blastula/README.md

   password = Sys.getenv("BLS_PASSWORD"))
 ```

-Oddly enough, when I checked my email client, this message did appear in my Junk Mail folder.
+Oddly enough, when I checked my email client, this message did appear in
+my Junk Mail folder.
 I fished it out, and this is how it appeared:

 <img src="man/figures/email_message.png">

 Which is great.
-The underlying HTML/CSS is meant to be resilient and display properly across a wide range of email clients and webmail services.
+The underlying HTML/CSS is meant to be resilient and
+display properly across a wide range of email clients and webmail
+services.

 ### Adding a table to an email message

 You can add HTML tables to the message.
-Here's an example using a **formattable** table generated via its `format_table()` function.
+Here’s an example using a
+**formattable** table generated via its `format_table()` function.

 ``` r
 library(blastula)